cirosantilli/linux-cheat/perl/README.md

 #CPAN

 Name of the major package repository for Perl modules, and of the command line tool used to install them.

+Install the original markdown:

+    cpan Text::Markdown

+TODO does not install it as an executable.
+TODO how to do it?